sigtyp/ST2024/README.md

 ```

 ### Lemmatisation
 Similarly to POS-tagging, you should submit a `.json` file with a list of sentences, but in this case each sentence is a list of `(token, (lemma1, lemma2, lemma3))` tuples.
 The second element of this tuple is another tuple/list of your top-3 lemma predictions.
 Remember that the order of your predictions is important!
-If you have less than 3 predictions, you can submit empty strings.
+If you have less than 3 predictions, you can submit empty strings/underscores.

 ```
 [